-Students in the cohort who earned a Regents or local diploma only and students with disabilities who earned a Skills & Achievement Credential and average of Level 2 on the NYSAA are included in the numerator and given "1.0 Weight" in the numerator (multiplied by 1.0).
+Students in the cohort who earned a Regents or local diploma, or a local diploma as determined by the superintendent only and students with disabilities who earned a Skills & Achievement Credential and average of Level 2 on the NYSAA are included in the numerator and given "1.0 Weight" in the numerator (multiplied by 1.0).

-Students in the cohort who earned a CDOS as a stand alone and students not in the cohort but who exited the high school in the prior two years and in the current reporting year earned a High School Equivalency (HSE) diploma are included in the numerator and given "0.5 Weight" in the numerator (multiplied by 0.5).
+Students in the cohort who earned a CDOS as a stand-alone and students not in the cohort but who exited the high school in the prior two years and in the current reporting year earned a High School Equivalency (HSE) diploma are included in the numerator and given "0.5 Weight" in the numerator (multiplied by 0.5).

+Students who meet none of the above criteria are given "O Weight" in the numerator.
 The CCCR Index is calculated by dividing the numerator by the denominator and multiplying the result by 100.

-The CCCR Index calculated using data from the year prior to the reporting year is called the "Baseline."
+The CCCR Index calculated using data from the 2016-17 Baseline to the reporting year is called the "Baseline."
+For subgroups that did not have data for the 2016-17 school year, 2017-18 data were used to calculate the Baseline.